1rfan555/SF-Objective-samples/README.md

        	-Matrix Reports: It is a detail form of report in which the grouping done based on both Rows and Columns.
        	-Joined Reports: We can join the two or more reports in the single report displayed in the form of blocks.

+*buckets limit in reports- 20
+*components in Dashboard- 20
+*feature removed from lightning assistant: All Leads